everx-labs/sdk-samples/v1/web-pack/simple-app/README.md

 ## Conslusion

 In the next part we will add a DeBot to make our application immediately available to all Serf users.

+## Troubleshooting

+If you choose to use NodeSE, then this application requires NodeSE ver >=  0.25.
+Run `tondev se info` to see current version

 ## Appendix A